jackfranklin/node_cli_router/README.md

 - Optional Parameters
 - Make it detect `-abc` as `-a -b -c`
 - Fully document API (for now, the source and tests are pretty self documenting)
+- Add a way to run a method before or after a route callback is executed.

 ## Changelog